DinoChiesa/Apigee-Java-XmlCipher/README.md

 During Encryption, the callout:

 * generates a random 128-bit AES key
-* Uses that key with Cipher-Block Chaining to encrypt the chosen element (http://www.w3.org/2001/04/xmlenc#aes128-cbc).
+* Uses that key with Cipher-Block Chaining to encrypt the chosen element.
+The [EncryptedData element](https://www.w3.org/TR/2002/REC-xmlenc-core-20021210/Overview.html#sec-Usage) uses Algorithm= http://www.w3.org/2001/04/xmlenc#aes128-cbc ].
 * generates a random TripleDES (3DES) key, or de-serializes the 3DES key you provide.
 This is called the "key encrypting key".
-* uses that key-encrypting-key to encrypt the AES key
+* uses that key-encrypting-key to encrypt the AES key.
+The EncryptedKey element uses Algorithm= http://www.w3.org/2001/04/xmlenc#kw-tripledes .
 * embeds that enciphered key into the ciphertext.
 (This is all just standard [Apache XML Security for Java](http://santuario.apache.org/).)
 * if it was generated, sets the 3DES key into a context variable.

 You need this 3DES key in order to decrypt.

+This callout does not support RSA-based key transport, at this time.

 Use these properties to configure the callouts: